adityav31121999/gLLM/README.md

 ![alt text](gLLMicon.svg)

 - This idea is inspired by the need to train an AI Model on gaming gpu or sigle gpu without causing heavy burden on VRAM and GPU computes.
+- This library is an experimental implementation of DCA.

 ## INTRO
 - Library for LLMs